tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/certificate-scenarios.md

  Before a certificate can be created in a Key Vault (KV), prerequisite steps 1 and 2 must be successfully accomplished and a key vault must exist for this user / organization.

 **Step 1** - Certificate Authority (CA) Providers
 -   On-boarding as the IT Admin, PKI Admin or anyone managing accounts with CAs, for a given company (ex.
-Contoso)  is a prerequisite to using KV certificates.
+Contoso)  is a prerequisite to using Key Vault certificates.
-    The following CAs are the current supported/partnered providers with Key Vault:
+    The following CAs are the current partnered providers with Key Vault:
     -   DigiCert - Key Vault offers OV SSL certificates with DigiCert.
     -   GlobalSign - Key Vault offers OV SSL certificates with GlobalSign
     -   WoSign - Key Vault offers OV SSL or EV SSL certificates with WoSign based on setting configured by customer in thier WoSign account on the WoSign portal.

-**Step 2** - An account admin for a CA Provider creates credentials to be used by Key Vault to enroll and renew and, use SSL certificates via Key Vault.
+**Step 2** - An account admin for a CA provider creates credentials to be used by Key Vault to enroll, renew, and use SSL certificates via Key Vault.

-**Step 3** - A Contoso admin along with a Contoso employee (Key Vault user) who owns certificates, depending on the CA, can get a certificate from the admin or directly from the account with the CA.
+**Step 3** - A Contoso admin, along with a Contoso employee (Key Vault user) who owns certificates, depending on the CA, can get a certificate from the admin or directly from the account with the CA.

--   Begin an add credential operation to a key vault by creating a Key Vault issuer object/resource.
+-   Begin an add credential operation to a key vault by creating a [Certificate Issuer](../certificate-issuers) resource.
     -   Ex.
 MyDigiCertIssuer
         -   Provider
-        -   Credentials – CA account creds.
+        -   Credentials – CA account credentials.
 Each CA has its own specific data.

      For more information on creating accounts with CA Providers, see the related post on the [Key Vault blog](http://aka.ms/kvcertsblog).

-**Step 3.1** - set up contacts for notifications.
-This is the contact for Key Vault user.
+**Step 3.1** - set up contacts [Certificate Contacts](../certificate-contacts) for notifications.
+This is the contact for the Key Vault user.
 Key Vault does not enforce this step.

 Note - This process, through step 3.1, is a onetime operation.